Menu

 chromoly vs high tensile steel bmx

-Have you ever wondered what’s the whole deal around Chromoly and High-Tensile steel BMX bikes and parts?
+Have you ever wondered what the whole deal is around Chromoly and High-Tensile steel BMX bikes and parts?

-And if you haven’t yet found the answer, you came to the right place.
+And if you haven’t yet found the answer, you’re in the right place.

 Understanding the materials that go into your bike can make a huge difference in your riding experience.